Gumbel-Attention for Multi-modal Machine Translation: Introduction

-In this paper, we propose a novel attention mechanism using Gumbel-Sigmoid~\cite{DBLP:conf/acl/GengWWQLT20} to automatically select meaningful information in the image, called Gumebl-Attention.
-The selected part of the image can help the model understand the context.
-Through this method, an image-aware text representation can be obtained, and then we use both image-aware text representation and text representation in the encoder.
-In summary, our major contributions are as follows:

-\begin{itemize} \item We propose a novel Gumbel-Attention MMT model.
-Different from the conventional attention mechanism, our Gumbel-Attention is a selecting method in multi-modal scenarios.
-To the best of our knowledge, this is the first attempt to perform denoising with sampling method during training among multimodal machine translation models. \item We also design a loss function to constrain the visual representation, expecting the image-aware text representation to be semantically similar to the text representation.
-It further ensures that parts irrelevant to the text in the image are removed. \item Our method achieves or nears the state-of-the-art performance on the three test datasets. \end{itemize}
+In order to solve the above issues, we propose a novel attention mechanism using Gumbel-Sigmoid~\citep{DBLP:conf/acl/GengWWQLT20} to automatically select meaningful information in the image, called Gumebl-Attention.
+To the best of our knowledge, this is the first attempt to perform denoising with selecting method during training among multimodal machine translation models.
+We also design a loss function to constrain the visual representation, expecting the image-aware text representation to be semantically similar to the text representation.
+It further ensures that parts irrelevant to the text in the image are removed.
+Experiments show that our method achieves or nears the state-of-the-art performance on the three test datasets.